george-hawkins/arf-drone/notes.md

 With some of the parts here being open source hardware it's perhaps odd to talk of Chinese "copies".

-But there certainly seem to be no end of Chinese versions of all the parts used in this project, many masquerading as versions from more respected brands (or from lesser known brands that have proved themselves capable of producing a quality version of a given component).
+But there certainly seem to be no end of Chinese versions of all the parts used in this project, many masquerading as versions from more respected brands or lesser known brands that had already proved themselves capable of producing a quality version of a given component.

 So while you can buy all necessary components from sites like [AliExpress](https://www.aliexpress.com/) or [Banggood](http://www.banggood.com/) it's definitely a case of buyer beware.